rubenwardy/minetest_modding_book/en/chapters/nodes_items_crafting.md

 })
 {% endhighlight %}

-The number supplied to the minetest.item_eat function is the number of hit points that are healed by this food.
+The number supplied to the minetest.item_eat function is the number of hit points healed when this food is consumed.
-Two hit points make one heart and because there are 10 hearts there are 20 hitpoints.
+Each heart icon the player has is worth two hitpoints.
+A player can usually have up to 10 hearts, which is equal to 20 hitpoints.
-Hitpoints don't have to be integers (whole numbers), they can be decimals.
+Hitpoints don't have to be integers (whole numbers); they can be decimals.

-Sometimes you may want a food to be replaced with another item when being eaten, for example smaller pieces of cake or bones after eating meat.
+Sometimes you may want a food item to be replaced with another item after it is eaten, for example smaller pieces of cake or bones after eating meat.
 To do this, use:

     minetest.item_eat(hp, replace_with_item)

-Where replace_with_item is an item string.
+In this example replace_with_item must be an item string.

 ### Foods, extended